beatngu13/chan-fp/README.md

 ### Futures

 Futures are read-only, asynchronous computations that can be read many times.
-In order to use the provided combinators, a future must always enclose a `Comp` which is a record containing the value of the computation (`:value`) as well as a boolean flag (`:ok`) that indicates whether something went wrong.
+In order to use the provided combinators, a future must enclose a `Comp` which is a record containing the value of the computation (`:value`) and a boolean flag (`:ok`) that indicates whether something went wrong. `Comp` implements `IDeref`, hence, the value can be obtained via `deref` (or `@`) as well.

 Futures can be used in the following manner: